mohanmca/MohanLearningGround/src/main/md/Math/Probability.md

+* Probability is not always intuitive
+* Probability is a mathematical description of randomness and uncertainty.
+It is a way to measure or quantify uncertainty.
+* Probability is the underlying foundation for the methods of statistical inference.
+Probability can be used to quantify how much we expect random samples (collected as part of statistics) to vary.
+* Probability can answer the question like "How likely is it that our sample estimate is no more than 3% from the true percentage of all U.S. adults who are in favor of the death penalty?”

 * Volunteer sample - is biased
   * Determine the musical preferences of all students at your university, and assuming it is entire population
   * We cannot generalize to any larger group at all.